igor zabel award for culture and theory 2022

 photo: Dan Vezentan / New Folder Studio

-Antonina Stebur, curator, art writer, and researcher (Minsk, currently living between Poland and Germany) in recognition of her extraordinary power of resistance, commitment to decolonize Belarusian art, and her belief that art is a practical instrument of political imagination.
+The jury has awarded Antonina Stebur the 2022 Igor Zabel Award Grant in recognition of her extraordinary power of resistance, her commitment to decolonize Belarusian art, and her contagious belief – so evident in her texts, lectures, collaborations, and curatorial projects – that art is a practical instrument of political imagination.

 photo: Eugenia Babskaya